Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management (CPU + Main Memory Resource)/Concurrency Control/Deadlock & Starvation/Deadlock & Starvation.md

 ### 🍯 The Sufficient Conditions for Deadlock (死锁的充要条件)
-1. **Mutual exclusion**: Only one process may use a resource at a time.
+1. **Mutual exclusion (互斥)**: Only one process may use a resource at a time.
 No process may access a resource unit that has been allocated to another process.

-2. **Hold and wait**: A process may hold allocated resources while awaiting assignment of other resources.
+2. **Hold and wait (占有且等待)**: A process may hold allocated resources while awaiting assignment of other resources.

-3. **No preemption**: No resource can be forcibly removed from a process holding it.
+3. **No preemption (无抢占)**: No resource can be forcibly removed from a process holding it.

-==If all previous 3 condition reached, **then** if following condition holds, deadlock **occurs**.== (There is a sequential significance of the previous 3 and the 4th conditions for deadlock occurs.
+==If all previous 3 condition reached, **then** if following condition holds, deadlock **occurs**.== (There is a **sequential significance** of the previous 3 and the 4th conditions for deadlock occurs.
 Term "occurs" is what distinguishes "deadlock avoidance" policy and "deadlock prevention" policy)

 > i.e. The first three conditions are **necessary**, but **not sufficient**, for a deadlock to exist.
 For deadlock to actually take place, a fourth condition is required:

-4. **Circular wait**: A closed chain of processes exists, such that each process holds at least one resource needed by the next process in the chain.
+4. **Circular wait (循环等待)**: A closed chain of processes exists, such that each process holds at least one resource needed by the next process in the chain.

 ![](../../../../../../../Assets/Pics/Screenshot%202023-06-12%20at%2010.52.58%20AM.png)